PowerDataHub/terraform-aws-airflow/README.md

 ### Todo

 - [x] Run airflow as systemd service
-- [x] Provide a way to users pass a custom requirements.txt and packages.txt files
+- [x] Provide a way to pass a custom requirements.txt and packages.txt files on provision step
 - [ ] Auto Scalling for workers
 - [ ] Use SPOT instances for workers
 - [ ] Maybe use the [AWS Fargate](https://aws.amazon.com/pt/fargate/) to reduce costs